eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     found in \[[Annex 3](annexes/annex_3_attestation_rulebooks/)\].

--   The rulebook for an attestation intended to be used across organizations and/or across borders can be defined by an organization in which, insofar possible, all stakeholders are represented.
+-   The rulebook for an attestation intended to be used across organisations and/or across borders can be defined by an organisation in which, insofar possible, all stakeholders are represented.
 This will prevent multiple attestation rulebooks being defined for the same type of attestation, for example, diplomas.
 It will also prevent unnecessary differences in the syntax and semantics between similar attestations.
-The decision on which organization will be responsible for a given attestation rulebook is out of scope for this document.
+The decision on which organisation will be responsible for a given attestation rulebook is out of scope for this document.
 As explained in \[Topic 12\], it is possible that an individual attestation Provider needs to include attributes in an attestation that have not been specified in the